-[This post continues my “self-help” series on how to write a scientific paper for PhD students; the first post is here]
+[This post continues my “self-help” series on how to write a scientific paper for PhD students; the first post can be found here]

 The first thing that you should write when starting a new scientific paper is its abstract.
 I also recommend spending a lot of time on writing it.
 This will pay off later.

 Writing the abstract first may seem unconventional, but it makes sense.
 This is because the abstract is the storyline of the paper in miniature form.
 It determines the rest.
 Once you have composed your abstract, you have decided on your story, and the paper is much easier to write.

 So how to write a great abstract?
 One common mistake is to view the abstract as an information container, whose only aim is to let the reader know what the author has done.
 An abstract written in this way reads like “we did X and the result was Y. Then we did Z and …” It becomes a boring list of results.
 Two important things are missing: context and excitement!

 Think of a Hollywood movie.
 It begins with the setup phase, where the setting and the characters are introduced.
 You can only follow the story if you understand the setting and know the characters (context), and you will only care about the story if you care about the characters (excitement).
 The same applies to any research paper and its abstract: the reader must understand the context and care enough about the problem to read on and to find out how the problem was solved.